Sunderland station: Key to diagram

-As of February 2025, southbound Tyne and Wear Metro services have been temporarily relocated to platform 1, to allow the introduction of the new class 555 fleet on the line.
+As of February 2025, southbound Tyne and Wear Metro services have been temporarily relocated to platform 1, to allow the introduction of the fleet.
 This is due to the platform being out of the required alignment to allow the trains sliding step to engage.

 Tyne and Wear Metro

 On 31 March 2002, the opening of a 18 km extension saw the Tyne and Wear Metro network brought to Wearside – a project costing in the region of £100 million.